 Parents, as well as students, should understand the process of finding out about, applying for, and participating in a global education program.
 This section breaks this process down into four parts: recruitment and application, before students go, while they are away, and when they return.

 In the first week of each semester, the Center for Global Education begins to publicize its programs to students.
-Again, the process is a year long - students will need to apply one year in advance of the semester they wish to be abroad.
+Students will need to apply one year in advance of the semester they wish to go abroad.
 Please note that all programs do not necessarily run every semester.
-We send letters to all Sophomores inviting them to the General Information Session (see below).
+We send emails to all First Years, Sophomores and Juniors inviting them to the General Information Session (see below).
 We put up posters around campus, post an announcement on the HWS Daily Update web page, and send out emails to students who have previously expressed interest in a global education program.
-We also table in the student center so students can pick up program information and ask any questions they may have "face to face".
+We also table in Scandling (the student center) so students can pick up program information and ask any questions they may have "face to face."

 The General Information Session is usually held in the third or fourth week of each semester.
 At this meeting, students learn about the application process and the programs we are recruiting for.
 After this portion of the meeting, faculty directors and other program representatives meet with small groups interested in particular programs.
 Students receive a copy of the CGE Programs Passport, application forms and informational brochures about each of the available programs.

-Decisions are announced as soon as possible after the application deadline on a program-by-program basis.
-The office tries to have as many decisions done in time for registration for the following semester as is possible.
+Decisions are announced within 4 weeks of the application deadline.
+The office strives to have decisions done in time for registration for the following semester so that students can sign up for pre-req courses if required.
 Please see the CGE Programs Passport for more details outlining the criteria on which admission decisions are based.
 Students will either be accepted, waitlisted or denied for a program.
 Students who are accepted to a program must submit a non-refundable deposit to the Business Office to secure their place in the program.
 (If students do not confirm their participation by the date specified in their acceptance letter and there is a wait list, the student will forfeit his or her place.)
-Students who have been accepted must contact the Registrar's office for information on how to complete the registration process for their global education program.
 If a student is waitlisted, there is a reasonable possibility that s/he will receive an offer in time to participate in a particular program, but, of course, this cannot be guaranteed.

-Before their departure, students will also receive a handbook covering these and other topics in more detail.
+Before their departure, students and parents will receive a handbook covering these and other topics in more detail.
 The handbooks are program-specific and provide detailed information for the country they are visiting such as finances, flights, housing arrangements, courses, packing, etc. Copies of previous handbooks are available to download on our webpage.
-Handbooks for your child's program will be available towards the end of the semester before they depart, when we have all the details finalized.
-If you child has provided us with your email address, we will also email a copy of the handbook to you.
+Handbooks for your student's program will be available towards the end of the semester before they depart, when we have all the details finalized.
+If you student has provided us with your email address, we will also email a copy of the handbook to you.
 We encourage all parents to read the handbook, as it explains many aspects of the experience your student will have abroad.
-For some affiliated programs (i.e. exchanges and those run by our partners abroad in China, India, Japan and Russia) we don't prepare our own handbooks but refer students directly to the detailed guide provided by the partner institution.
+For our program in India we don't prepare our own handbook but refer students directly to the detailed handbook provided by the Consortium that administrates the program.

 Students have all received paperwork to fill out for their program (behavior agreement, liability waiver, flight form and medical form), including a comprehensive to-do list with due dates.
-Students on some programs are also given applications required by the institutions abroad.
-They were also told to apply for a passport if they do not have a valid one.
-Students on the larger programs will receive group flight information when it is available.
+Students on most programs are also given applications required by the institutions abroad.
+They are also told to apply for a passport if they do not have a valid one.
+We arrange group flight for a few programs but most students will need to find their own flights.
 Though the particulars vary from program to program, in general each student will need to do the following things:

 Safety is an issue at the forefront of many parents' minds when they think of their student studying abroad.
 The Center for Global Education has developed a comprehensive safety and emergency response plan and monitors State Department safety bulletins daily.
 In addition, all HWS programs have local staff, or our own Faculty Directors, on site with the students.
 In a true emergency, the CGE and HWS reserve the right to cancel or bring back a program in progress.
 In the unlikely event this should happen, HWS will make all reasonable accommodations to ensure that students will receive academic credit.

-For the first time, you may feel like your son or daughter is a little further away than a phone call, email or instant message can reach.
-Although many students have email access, it is usually much more limited than they are used to on campus.
-They may not be able to instant message at all.
-And their use of the phone may also be limited by host families to pre-arranged calls or phone cards that they purchase and use at local payphones.
+For the first time, you may feel like your son or daughter is a little further away than a phone call, email or text can reach.
+Although almost all students will have email access abroad, in some countries it is much more limited than they are used to.
+In homestays, use of the phone may be limited by host families to pre-arranged calls or phone cards that they purchase and use at local payphones.
 You should expect to be able to reach your son or daughter, but you should also expect that this will not be as easy as it is now.
-While some students abroad are either issued or may choose to purchase cell phones, this is by no means the rule.
+While some students abroad are either issued with or choose to purchase cell phones, this is by no means the rule.

 Tip: Make sure you have a calendar of your student's program at hand.
 These are published in the handbook they are given for their program before they leave campus.
 One of the reasons there might be a lapse in normal communications is that s/he is on a scheduled field excursion or is traveling on break.

 If students require medical treatment while abroad, your health insurance policy may cover them.
-If this is not the case, and you have purchased either the year-long or study abroad only Gallagher Koster policy through HWS, then they will be covered abroad on this policy.
-The student needs to bring their insurance ID card with them.
+If this is not the case, and you have purchased the year-long Gallagher Student Health policy through HWS, then they will be covered but the policy only covers them at 70% while abroad.
+You will have to cover the remaining 30% out of pocket.
 Normally, students will have to pay for each non-emergency office visit and obtain an official receipt of the treatment they have received with the date of treatment.
 Then they must present that receipt to the insurance company for reimbursement upon their return.
 In cases of severe emergency, they will be treated first and billed later.
 Every attempt will be made to contact parents/emergency contacts if hospitalization or surgery is necessary.